Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 Risen pancake batter in a white bowl.
 Chopped apples on a wooden chopping board.

-STEP 6: Cover the bowl with a piece of plastic foil or kitchen towel and set aside in a warm place until doubled in volume, this should take 45-60 minutes (I’m putting it in a turned off oven with a light on and my dough always needs 45 minutes to double its volume).
+STEP 6: Cover the bowl with a piece of plastic foil or kitchen towel and set aside in a warm place until doubled in volume, this should take 45-70 minutes (I’m putting it in a turned-off oven with a light on).
+The batter will rise quicker when using fresh yeast, a little bit slower when using active dry yeast or fast-acting dry yeast, and the slowest when using instant yeast).

 Pancake batter with chopped apples in a white bowl.
 Apple pancakes are being fried in a pan.

 STEP 8: Add the apples to the dough and stir until evenly distributed.
-Set aside for 5-10 minutes.
+Set aside for 10 minutes.
+If your batter was in the fridge overnight, set aside the batter for 20-30 minutes.

-STEP 9: Heat about 3 tablespoons of oil in a non-stick frying pan over medium heat (you can add more or less oil, sadly, more oil = better-tasting pancakes).
+STEP 9: Heat about 3 tablespoons of butter in a non-stick frying pan over medium heat (you can add more or less oil, sadly, more oil = better-tasting pancakes, these pancakes are known for their crispy edges, so you need to use much more cooking fat than when cooking regular pancakes).
 The oil should be well-heated otherwise the pancakes will soak up fat, you should hear sizzling while adding batter to the pan.

 Spoon about 1-2 heaped tablespoons of batter (1/4 cup) per pancake.